Flayms/Markdown2Pdf/README.md

 ## Running in Docker

-The bundled Chromium that get's installed by Puppeteer doesn't ship with all necessary dependencies (See [Running Puppeteer in Docker](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-in-docker)).
+The bundled Chromium that gets installed by Puppeteer doesn't ship with all necessary dependencies (See [Running Puppeteer in Docker](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-in-docker)).

 To resolve this install them in your `.dockerfile`: